 - Prepare men and women for ministry both within their own particular communities of faith and cultures and also to the larger body of Christ;

 - Provide students with knowledge of Scripture and the tools and methods to interpret Scripture;

 - Equip candidates with practical ministry skills in leadership, preaching, worship, teaching, care-giving, and administration.

 - Develop practical ministry skills through supervised ministry experiences;

-Upon completion of The MDiv degree, students will be able to:
+Upon completion, students will be able to:

-- Demonstrate the ability to interpret and properly apply biblical texts using sound hermeneutical principles and exegetical methods;
+- Demonstrate the ability to interpret and apply biblical texts using sound hermeneutical principles and exegetical methods;

 - Communicate God’s truth clearly, accurately, and convincingly to a single individual or a community;